zeldaret/mm/docs/jp_rev1_research.md

 # N64 Japanese 1.1 research extraction

 The `n64-jp-1.1` target is still a work in progress.
-The normal `assets` target currently reuses the US baserom for non-US assets, text, and audio because the shared XML and text tooling do not yet describe every Japanese-layout difference.
+Japanese message text is now extracted and rebuilt natively from the JP 1.1 baserom, while most graphics and audio still reuse the US extraction because their version-specific layouts are not yet fully described.

 This document records Japanese Rev A / Japan 1.1 resources whose layout has been independently verified against the retail ROM.
 The associated extractor reads only the user's baserom-derived segments and writes generated data under `extracted/`, so no retail ROM data is committed to the repository.